-Our communications market is rapidly moving in the direction of this apparently utopian picture.
+In Many Respects, our communications market is rapidly moving in the direction of this apparently utopian picture.
 As of this writing, many newspapers, including the Wall Street Journal, allow readers to create "personalized" electronic editions, containing exactly what they want, and excluding what they do not want.

-If you are interested in getting help with the design of an entirely personalized paper, you can consult an ever-growing number of Websites, including individual.com (helpfully named!) and crayon.com (a less helpful name, but evocative in its own way).
+If you are interested in getting help with the design of an entirely individual paper, you can consult an ever-growing number of sites, including individual.com (helpfully named!) and crayon.com (a less helpful name, but evocative in its own way).
+Reddit.com "learns what you like as you vote on existing links or submit your own!"
+Findory.com will help you to personalize not only news, but also blogs, videos, and podcasts.
+In its own enthusiastic words, "The more articles you click on, the more personalized Findory will look.
+Our Personalization Technology adapts the website to show you interesting and relevant information based on your reading habits."